 Each school district is required to provide the parents of children with disabilities the opportunity to participate in meetings regarding the identification, evaluation, educational placement, and the provision of FAPE to the child.
-The district should document all parent invitations.
+For every meeting, a PR02 must be created in SameGoal, and sent to parents.

 The Parent Invitation (Form PR-02) has been universally designed to address invitations to various types of meetings.